Australian Childhood Immunisation Register for health professionals

-We administer the Australian Childhood Immunisation Register (the ACIR) on behalf of the Department of Health.
-The ACIR is a national register that records details of vaccinations given to children under 7 years of age who live in Australia.
+We administer the Australian Childhood Immunisation Register (ACIR) on behalf of the Department of Health.
+The ACIR is a national register that records details of vaccinations given to children younger than 7 years who live in Australia.
 Immunisation details are sent to the ACIR by recognised immunisation providers.

 - is used to monitor immunisation coverage levels and service delivery, and to identify regions at risk during disease outbreaks

 - can provide reports to you upon request to help identify children who are due or overdue for immunisation

 - makes an information payment to you if you administer and notify the ACIR of a vaccination which completes 1 of the aged-based immunisation schedules funded under the National Immunisation Program

 Data from the ACIR:

 - enables you, as an immunisation provider, to check on the immunisation status of a child, regardless of where the child was immunised

 - forms the basis of an Immunisation History Statement which informs parents and guardians of their child's recorded immunisation history

 - provides information about a child's immunisation status to help determine eligibility for the Australian Government's Child Care Benefit and Family Tax Benefit Part A Supplement payments